jestjs/jest/website/versioned_docs/version-28.x/ManualMocks.md

 module.exports = fs;
 ```

 Now we write our test.
-Note that we need to explicitly tell that we want to mock the `fs` module because it’s a core Node module:
+In this case `jest.mock('fs')` must be called explicitly, because `fs` is Node’s build-in module:

 ```javascript title="__tests__/FileSummarizer-test.js"
 'use strict';